opyapeus/emo8-builder/README.md

 yarn build
 ```

-Production files are generated in `dist` directory.
+- Production files are generated to dist directory